anowacki/SAC.jl/README.md

 A number of common processing steps are already implemented as methods, such as `lowpass!`, `taper!`, `envelope!` and so on.
 In many cases, methods which have similar names to SAC commands can also be used with the SAC short forms.
 For instance, `bandpass!` and `bp!` are the same.

-Note that as is convention in Julia, these commands end with an exclamation mark (!) and modify the trace.
-Create a copy of the trace with `copy` if this is not desired.
+Note that as is convention in Julia, these commands end with an exclamation mark (!) and modify the trace in-place.
+Copying versions of these commands are available and do not have an exclamation mark (e.g., `lowpass`, `taper`, etc.).

 ### File endianness
 [SAC/BRIS](http://www1.gly.bris.ac.uk/~george/sac-bugs.html) expects files to